-5.6.2 Common clinical scenarios
+5.6.1 Common clinical scenarios

 Effusion: A joint effusion is a collection of fluid within a joint or tendon sheath.
 It is typically anechoic and compressible, and does not display any internal Doppler signal.
-Small effusions are commonly seen in normal joints but if they become large, or are associated with other inflammatory appearances, they may be a sign of acute disease.
+Small effusions are commonly seen in normal joints but if they become large, or are associated with other inflammatory appearances, they may be a sign of acute disease (Wang et al., 2018).